laicasaane/Unity.QuaStateMachine/README.md

 }
 ```

-To start a transition, their must be at least one *Signal* connected to it.
+To start a transition, there must be at least one *Signal* connected to it.

 ```csharp
 public static void CreateSignals(StateMachine machine)